 - Use the admin console to request a graceful shutdown

 - start a bash shell on the server

 Weblogic and apache debug info

 On pitblade(server), the file /tmp/wlproxy.log is filling the filesystem and crashing the server.
-Apparently, this file is debug information generated by apache about the weblogic proxy plug in.
+Apparently, this file is debugged information generated by apache about the weblogic proxy plug-in.
 It probably causes a severe drain on resources and should not be generally active.
 Here is the relevant stanza from httpd.conf:

 Note: The specified location of the log file seems to be ignored.
 There would not have been a problem if the log file was actually located where it was directed in the configuration.